-Unless an explicit function call is present in the external-clause, an array is passed by its address followed by n arguments of type $\mathtt{size\t}$ with the corresponding array dimension sizes, where n is the number of dimensions.
+Unless an explicit function call is present in the external declaration, an array is passed by its address followed by n arguments of type size\t with the corresponding array dimension sizes, where n is the number of dimensions.

 '''

 [The type size_t is a C unsigned integer type.]

 '''